sameergupta914/notes/Backend/nodeJS.md

 API to update a blog-

+- NODEMON->
-after updating your code in the server, you can automatically re-run your code using - npx nodemon index.js                 (npm i nodemon) <-to download it or to simplify it go to your package.json file and add "start" : "npx nodemon index.js" in the scripts section, now you can simply re-run using code- npm start
+	- after updating your code in the server, you can automatically re-run your code using -> `npx nodemon index.js` , to download it-> `npm i nodemon`

+	- or go to your `package.json` file and add `"start" : "npx nodemon index.js"` in the scripts section, now you can simply re-run using code-> `npm start`

-small code for get,post using array as database-
+- small code for get,post using array as database-

 ```
 	const bodyParser=require('body-Parser');